-Victory for Restaurant: In September 2021, Mike Decker and David Anderson defended claims made against a restaurant after a customer slipped and fell on a patch of ice on the sidewalk outside the restaurant.
-Because the restaurant was leasing its space and had no responsibility for exterior maintenance, Mike and David argued that it was not responsible for the ice and could not be liable under the Premises Liability Act.
-The judge agreed and entered judgment in favor of Mike and David's client on all claims.
+Victory for Restaurant: In September 2021, Mike Decker defended claims made against a restaurant after a customer slipped and fell on a patch of ice on the sidewalk outside the restaurant.
+Because the restaurant was leasing its space and had no responsibility for exterior maintenance, Mike argued that it was not responsible for the ice and could not be liable under the Premises Liability Act.
+The judge agreed and entered judgment in favor of Mike's client on all claims.

 Successful Trial for Construction Company Employee: In July 2021, Mike Decker and Eric Lee successfully defended an employee of a construction company who was accused of causing permanent injuries to a plaintiff after a motor vehicle accident.
 Plaintiff claimed that her permanent injuries would cause her to experience pain and limit her activities for the rest of her life.
 The employee admitted liability for the accident but disputed any damages claimed by the plaintiff beyond some limited medical care immediately after the accident.
 After a full trial, the jury agreed and rejected all of the plaintiff's claims for pain and suffering, physical impairment, emotional distress, or future medical care.
 The only damages awarded to the plaintiff were the small amount of medical care costs incurred immediately after the accident.